chrrrisw/kmel_db/README.md

 Current limitations:

-* processes mp3 and wma only at this stage (wma not tested)
+* processes mp3 and wma only at this stage
 * include and exclude regular expression parsing for media types not currently implemented
 * processes pls playlists only at this stage
 * international characters are sorted out of order, so "Bäpa" comes after "By The Hand Of My Father" rather than after "Banks of Newfoundland"